-(In thousands)
+(In th ousands)

-July 2, 2005 December 31, 2004
+October 1, 2005 December 31, 2004

-redit agreement \$- \$ 800
+Bank credit agreement \$ - \$ 800

-es for acquisitions - 400
+Notes and other liabilities for acquisitions 400

-- 1,200
+Total debt 1,200

-1,200
+Less current portion 1,200

-ng-term debt \$ - \$ -
+Total long-term debt \$ - \$ -

 The Company has entered into an Amended and Restated Credit Agreement with Bank of America, N.A., as Administrative Agent, Wachovia Bank, National Association, as Syndication Agent, and the other lenders named therein (the "Credit Agreement").
 The Credit Agreement provides for an unsecured revolving credit line of \$75,000,000 maturing on April 7, 2010.
-Interest is payable monthly on the outstanding borrowings at Bank of America's prime rate (6.25% at July 2, 2005) plus a spread (0% to 0.50% per annum based on the leverage ratio of the Company) or, at the election of the Company, for terms of up to six months at the LIBOR rate plus a spread (1.00% to 1.75% per annum depending on the leverage ratio of the Company).
+Interest is payable monthly on the outstanding borrowings at Bank of America's prime rate (6.75% at October 1, 2005) plus a spread (0% to 0.50% per annum based on the leverage ratio of the Company) or, at the election of the Company, for terms of up to six months at the LIBOR rate plus a spread (1.00% to 1.75% per annum depending on the leverage ratio of the Company).
 The Credit Agreement includes minimum fixed charge coverage, maximum leverage and minimum net worth covenants, an unused commitment fee (0.25% to 0.40% per annum depending on the leverage ratio of the Company), and limitations on future dispositions of property, repurchases of common stock, dividends, outside indebtedness, and acquisitions.